Bob5k/Awesome-Vibecoding-Guide/README.md

 I use:
 - Context7—absolutely essential
-- shadcN MCP—smooth integration without excessive context use
+- shadcN MCP—smooth integration, essential for developing a good looking websites using ready-to-use components
-- Sequential Thinking MCP—context optimization
+- Sequential Thinking MCP—context and planning optimization
-- Task Manager MCP—project organization
+- Task Manager MCP—project organization and proper planning tool to ensure that context doesn't get lost mid-development.
+- Task Manager Tip: remember that you can refer to tasks or tasks groups between your coding agent sessions :)

 Note: Don’t use too many MCPs—they will quickly consume your context window!